238SAMIxD/kanboard-plugin-discord/README.md

 Notes:

-- Discord webhooks post to a fixed channel; the "Channel/Group/User" field is present for parity but is not used by Discord.
 - The message includes a direct link to the task when the Kanboard application URL is configured.

 ## Receive individual user notifications